Capital needs revenue-based score

 The relationship between the company's capital expenditure and its level of revenue and fixed assets a measure of how capital intensive the company is.
-All things being equal, and from the investor point of view, a less capital-intensive company will be preferable from any other more capital-intensive.
+All things being equal, and from the investor point of view, a less capital-intensive company will be preferable from another more capital-intensive one.

 Capital expenditures, as measured by Gradement, represents expenses necessary to maintain the company's current level of production and revenue.
 If the company decided not to incur these capital expenditures, there would in practice be a decapitalization of the company with its consequent reflection in the income, cash flows and profit accounts.

 Therefore, all things being equal, a company that requires a lower level of capital expenditure in relation to its revenue, will be better off than any other company whose capex is higher, because it can use those funds not need in the maintenance of capital, for any other activity required by the company, or to distribute it to the shareholders in the form of dividends.

 A high Capital needs score value indicates that the company is not very capital-intensive in the sense that it does not have to provide large funds, in relation to its level of revenue, to maintain the same level of production and sales.
 On the other hand, a low value is a reflection of a very capital-intensive company.
 The following table can serve as reference for the use of this score:

 The capital expenditures referred to above are what we call maintenance capital expenditures, as opposed to the accounting concept of

 Capital expenditures, as defined in the financial statements, refer to all the funds that the company uses, over an accounting period, to acquire new fixed capital or to improve the existing fixed capital.
 For example, all the funds used in the construction of a new factory would form part of the general concept of capital expenditure.